AMKID -- a large KID-based camera at the APEX telescope: Data processing and calibration

-where $f_{sampling}$ is the sampling frequency of our read-out.
-The wire scanner is used routinely during observations to monitor the status of the instrument and decide the need of a new circle calibration.
-It is also used to get the optimal read-out power for each resonance: several circle calibrations followed by wire scanner measurements are performed at different read-out power levels.
-Data is then processed and the individual power setting are chosen to maximize detector sensitivities.
-We observed that adjacent (in frequency space) KIDs could have differences in power requirements as large as 8~dB, optimal performance is obtained with power adjustment resolution of 0.5dB. \\
+An interesting application of the wire scanner is the optimization of the readout power for each resonance.
+In this process several circle calibrations followed by wire scanner measurements are performed at different readout power levels.
+Generated data enable optimization of individual power levels to maximize detector sensitivities.
+We observe that adjacent (in frequency space) KIDs can require power differences as large as 8~dB; optimal performance is obtained with a power adjustment resolution of 0.5dB.\\